pierrediedhiou/cybersecurity-journey/glossary.md

 gain visibility and detect threats
 - **Network Traffic Source** — The origin of captured network data.
 Two main types exist: endpoint devices and intermediary devices
+- **NIDS** — Network Intrusion Detection System, monitors traffic across an entire subnet and creates alerts when signatures are matched.
+Detects but does not block
+- **NIPS** — Network Intrusion Prevention System, monitors traffic across an entire subnet and terminates connections when signatures are matched.
+Actively blocks threats
+- **NBA** — Network Behaviour Analysis, a behaviour-based IPS approach that identifies and blocks anomalous traffic patterns rather than known signatures
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption